Hey, Scott Shannon, our two Sean Hannity Show Toll Free.

 The walls files him in his own words as a public service.

-Uh that's where I believe in the second amendment, but also uh I love the new modern technology that is known as burner, and the beauty of burner is it is a powerful launcher that is equipped with non-lethal deterrence that is extraordinarily effective.
+And the beauty of Burner is it is a powerful launcher that is equipped with non-lethal deterrents that is extraordinarily effective.

-Now the launcher, you know, uh has non-lethal deterrents like tear gas and pepper spray and kinetic rounds.
+Now, the launcher, you know, has non-lethal deterrents like tear gas and pepper spray and kinetic rounds.

-You can hit a target 50, 60 feet away, and you'll incapacitate even the biggest perpetrator for thirty to forty minutes.
+You can hit a target 50, 60 feet away, and you'll incapacitate even the biggest perpetrator for 30 to 40 minutes.

-I mean, it's incredible technology, and it's legal in all fifty states.
+I mean, it's incredible technology, and it's legal in all 50 states.

-You have over five hundred government agencies now that have been so impressed with this technology that they're using it.
+You have over 500 government agencies now that have been so impressed with this technology that they're using it.

 They're amazing.

-That's burner dot com slash Hannity so you can protect with matters in your life and you could do so without compromise.
+So you can protect with matters in your life, and you could do so without compromise.

 It's that simple.